 Daily Team Maintenance provides operators with the knowledge and skills required to proactively prevent breakdowns and off-quality caused by accelerated equipment deterioration and abnormalities.
 DTM results in improved reliability and stability—specifically a reduction of minor stops, breakdowns, and changeover time.

-The 5S process organizes and maintains the workplace environment in order to increase productivity and safety, reduce waste, and eliminate non-value-added activities for all associates.
+More than just housekeeping, the 5S process organizes and maintains the workplace environment to increase productivity and safety, reduce waste, and eliminate non-value-added activities for all associates.
 This process establishes the expectations of discipline and overall engagement in the organization.

 CONTINUOUS SKILLS DEVELOPMENT